DilsherB/TODOProject/README.md

 # 📖 TO DO LIST <a name="about-project"></a>

-> This repo serves as a webpack boilerplate setup
+> This repo serves to manage your day to day task by doing the following:
+1. Add a task.
+2. delete a task
+3. even you can edit your task.

 ## 🛠 Built With <a name="built-with"> </a>